 I’m coming to the end of this little story of our weekend there.
 I hope anyway that this article will have given you the desire to go there!
 In our opinion, it is a very nice, local hotel, and especially close to the airport.
 It remains a great solution for people looking for a very nice setting and room on the island of Tahiti, but at a correct price compared to other hotels on the island.
 Besides, you might be surprised, but there are even quite a few locals who come to spend the weekend there!

 If you ever decide to spend a few days on the island of Tahiti, you will be happy to find the beautiful infinity pool in the evening, and above all the happy hour at sunset.
 The location is ideal for a few days on arrival or departure of your vacation, in my opinion!
 I know the hotel also works quite well for people who come to work here!
-By the way, if you liked our story, you can book your stay through the following link.

 In short, in any case, you can’t be disappointed.
-If you are preparing your future trip, I invite you to read our new article on where to stay in Polynesia.
+If you are preparing your future trip, I invite you to read our new article on where to stay in French Polynesia.
 You will find all our recommendations!

 We hope to see you soon,